 In Florida, drivers who believe their vehicle’s value has been depreciated have three years from the date of loss to file a claim.
 Although diminished value claims often arise following a serious accident, we are one of the few law firms that can assist you with your claim even if you were not injured in the accident.

-The diminished value lawyers at Gordon & Doner will work with experts to have your vehicle appraised and will aggressively negotiate a fair settlement on your behalf.
+The diminished value lawyers at Gordon & Partners will work with experts to have your vehicle appraised and will aggressively negotiate a fair settlement on your behalf.

-For more than two decades, the knowledgeable attorneys at Gordon & Doner have been providing legal counsel to accident injury victims throughout the tri-county area.
+Since 1993, the knowledgeable attorneys at Gordon & Partners have been providing legal counsel to accident injury victims throughout the tri-county area.
 We can help you determine the extent of property damage and depreciation and your possible entitlement to a diminished value claim.

 We proudly offer free consultations and work on a contingency fee basis; you don’t pay us unless we obtain a verdict or settlement on your behalf.